Table of Contents

 • Adi Dimant, Detection & Response Team Lead

 Adi got his first professional experience by establishing several impactful tech ventures at a young age.
 In 2019, as one of the early engineers in a fintech startup, he led the development of the company’s core backend computation system from the ground up.
-Adi holds a B.S.c in Computer Science from Reichman University, graduating with cum laude honors, where he extended his studies to focus on cyber security.
+Adi holds a B.S.c in Computer Science from Reichman University, graduating with Summa Cum Laude honors, where he extended his studies to focus on cyber security.
 Currently, he serves as Engineering Manager at Transmit Security, where he leads the Detection and Response engineering team.
-Adi also lectures in the Cyber Security and Engineering fields at INT College by the Open University of Israel, sharing real-world insights with aspiring professionals.
+Adi also lectures in the Cyber Security and Engineering fields at the academy, sharing real-world insights with aspiring professionals.

 View all posts